Amyotrophic Lateral Sclerosis (ALS)

 • Respiratory therapist

-• Blood and urine tests – Helps your doctor eliminate other possible causes of symptoms.
+• Blood and urine tests: Help eliminate other potential causes for your symptoms.

-• Electromyogram (EMG) – Evaluates the electrical activity of your muscles when they contract and when at rest.
+• Electromyogram (EMG): Evaluates the electrical activity in your muscles.

-• Magnetic resonance imaging (MRI) – Produces detailed images of the brain and spinal cord.
+• Magnetic Resonance Imaging (MRI): Creates detailed images of your brain and spinal cord.

-• Muscle biopsy – Test to determine if you have a muscle disease other than ALS.
+• Muscle biopsy: Determines if a muscle disease other than ALS is present.

-• Spinal tap – A a sample of your spinal fluid to look for infections or other issues
+• Spinal tap (lumbar puncture): Analyzes spinal fluid to check for infections or other issues.

-While there is no cure for ALS, Ochsner provides treatments to help you live a productive and independent life for as long as possible.
-What’s more, our patients have access to future treatments through clinical trials.
+While there is no cure for ALS, our mission is to help you live a productive and independent life for as long as possible.
+We provide established treatments and give our patients access to the future of care through clinical trials.

 • Pulmonary therapy